 In the ritual practices of Tibetan Esoteric Buddhism, devotees practice the five forms of meditation in order to acquire the five types of wisdom.
 When Shakyamuni excelled in his practice, he entered samadhi or a state of intense concentration.
 Finally, he became Buddha Vairocana and, possessing five types of wisdom, he was transformed as the representation of the Five Wisdom Buddhas of the Five Directions.

 In the upper half of this thangka, or painting are Five Wisdom Tathagata Buddhas.
-In the center we see Vairocana, while in the upper-left corner sits Akshobhya Buddha depicted in blue.
-Meanwhile, in the upper-right corner, Amitabha appears in red, Ratnasambhava, in yellow, occupies the lower-left corner.
+In the center, we see Vairocana, while in the upper-left corner sits Akshobhya Buddha depicted in blue.
+Meanwhile, in the upper-right corner, Amitabha appears in red, and Ratnasambhava, in yellow, occupies the lower-left corner.
 Finally, in the lower right, Amoghasiddhi, in green, completes the circle.

 Types of Mandalas

 Diamond Realm Mandala

 The Vajradhatu (Diamond Realm) Mandala is one of the mandalas with Five Dhyani Buddhas.
 In Vajrayana Buddhism, the Diamond Realm is a metaphysical space inhabited by the Five Buddhas.
 The four-faced, eight-armed white Vairocana is in the center of this mandala.
 Other Buddhas sit at the centers of the four adjacent circles.